Skip to content

 38. Publishes traceability data at crusher level?

-The company has reported that 100% of PK processed in kernel crushers is traceable to estates.
-However, data was not externally verified.
+The company reports that 100% of PK processed in kernel crushers is traceable to the plantation level.

 • Organisation: 0 / 1 0%